 Your privacy is important to us at SickKids.
 To offer the best care possible, we need to collect and use information about you and your family.
-The Compliance & Privacy Office is responsible for how we protect the information you share with your health-care team.
+Below you will find information about how we protect your information and how it is used to provide you with care.

 Patient and Family Rights & Responsibilities

 The Patient and Family Rights and Responsibilities defines the rights of patients and families when receiving care at SickKids, and their responsibilities towards staff and other patients and families.
 You'll find it posted throughout SickKids.

 As a Patient or Family Member, I have the right to: